MdAhmedKhan/Bitcoin_Real-time_analysis/README.md

 **Stream Processing Layer** – **Azure Databricks** notebook containing a **Spark-Kafka** consumer application named Stream Processor is configured to connect to the Kafka broker to retrieve messages and serialize them into JSON objects.

+**Data Storage Layer** – **MongoDB Atlas** which is a multi-cloud database is set up to store and persist the real-time data coming from the Spark Databricks job.

+**Real-time Visualisation layer** – **Grafana Cloud** which is an intelligent tightly integrated visualization tool is configured to connect and query the MongoDB database from within the Grafana platform to retrieve the data and visualize the bitcoin stock price in real-time.

+**CI/CD** – This project also uses Version control practice using **Azure DevOps** to provide Continuous Integration of code change in Databricks notebooks and Continuous deployment of code into the Testing, Pre-prod, and Production workspace of Databricks.
+The CI/CD pipeline is configured to automatically build the changes in case any code changes are pushed to the main branch which then can further be used for deployment to different environments.

 ![Realtime_Dashboard](https://github.com/MdAhmedKhan/Bitcoin_Real-time_analysis/assets/47691372/a5b62539-3bb5-4ac0-a75e-300f07c7dc0e)